Table of Contents

 Doxies are independent thinkers and do not train easily.
 Although they used to hunt in the countryside, now they are one of the best city dog breeds and don’t mind living in small apartments.

-Did you know that Dachshunds hold the 12th spot on the American Kennel Club’s Most Popular Dog Breeds list?
+Did you know that Dachshunds are so lovable, that even celebrities like Picasso adored them?
+They also hold the 11th spot on the American Kennel Club’s Most Popular Dog Breeds list.
 This reputable organization recognized them as a breed way back in 1885.
 Here are additional 10 facts you should know about Dachshunds.

 Looking for Another Dachshund Cross?
 We’ve Got Doxie Mixes Galore!